 The Arkansas State Library is the only designated PTRC for the state of Arkansas.
-Our patent librarians work closely with the United States Small Business Administration, various divisions within the Arkansas Department of Commerce, and the Arkansas Small Business and Technology Development Center to promote awareness of intellectual property rights and help facilitate entrepreunership and small business development within Arkansas.
+Our patent librarians work closely with the United States Patent and Trademark Office in Alexandria, VA and the USPTO Texas Regional Office in Dallas, TX.
+Staff also collaborate with the United States Small Business Administration, various divisions within the Arkansas Department of Commerce, and the Arkansas Small Business and Technology Development Center to promote awareness of intellectual property rights and help facilitate entrepreunership and small business development within Arkansas.

 Reference staff is happy to answer questions and provide training to inventors, businesses, attorneys and their staff or other interested persons with their U.S. patent or trademark issues.

 Our USPTO-trained reference staff provide the following materials and services:

 - Information about the application process and fee schedule;